carbon-design-system/design-system-website/src/content/guidelines/accessibility/overview.md

 Accessible products:

-- Give every user the same benefits, regardless of disabilities
+- Give every user the same benefits, regardless of ability
 - Can adapt to any user in any context

 Disabilities can be thought of as a mismatch between one's ability and one's environment.
 They can be: